 Just a few minutes of walking outside of Sigchos took us to the top of a descending trail from where you can see the mountains and valleys that we would be hiking through.
 This sort of preview would become a repeating occurrence for all the other days of this hike.
 It felt like a silent morning briefing of what to expect for the day.

 Not long after, a pair of women hikers caught up to us.
 We recognized them from the bus.
 After quick introductions and a short chat, we continued on.
 They walked ahead of us, having a faster pace, and eventually disappeared from sight.

 A while later, we saw them walking back towards us.
-Apparently we all missed a turn.
-Walking with them was an Asian-looking guy who was also in the bus.
+Apparently, we all missed a turn.
+Walking with them was an Asian-looking guy who was also on the bus.
 We turned into a narrow dirt trail that led down to the valley.

 This was a common occurrence while we were in Nicaragua where locals would park themselves along popular trails and try to collect money from tourists.
 This is not legal and they are providing no service in exchange for the fee.

 Shortly after we crossed the river, the trail climbed up the other side of the valley.
 There were some farms along the way, and at one point a lady was driving cattle through the trail and we stepped aside to watch what appeared to be a routine chore.

 As we neared the top of the mountain, the scenery across the valley revealed itself.
 There were vast and wide plateaus in the mountains and we could not discern whether they were naturally formed, or flattened by humans, perhaps the Incas who seem capable of such unimaginable feats.